philbogle/google_photos/README.md

-# Photos metadata dumper
+# Google photos utility

-This is a quick and dirty app to output the metadata for a user's Google Photos to STDOUT.
+These are some quick and dirty utilities to dump metadata for a user's Google Photos and to scan metadata for potential duplicates.
+There is also a sinatra web app for viewing the potential duplicates.

+Follow these instructions to run the utilities.

 ## Enable the Drive API